AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

         * **Type** `String`
         * **Value**(s) one, or more, default protocols

     * Definition of how to handle the target attribute of a link.
-Create a new node:
+Create a node:

         * **Name** `targetConfig`
         * **Type** `nt:unstructured`